Levy-Tal/site-availability/README.md

 site_availability_status{name="backend-app",location="eu-west-1",source="prometheus-main",env="prod",team="payments"} 1
 ```

 Additional metrics include scrape duration and request counters.
-See documentation for details.
+See the documentation for details.

-## Quick start
+## Quickstart

 Pick one of the following deployment options.